ExchangeBC/concierge/docs/FUNCTIONAL_SPEC.md

 Given the User is viewing the sign in page
 And the User has an account
 When the User enters a valid email address and password correctly
-And clicks “Sign In”
+And clicks "Sign In"
-Then the User is directed to the RFIs page
+Then the User is directed to the RFIs page.

 ###### Scenario: User does not supply correct email address and/or password when attempting to sign in
 Given the User is viewing the sign in page
 When the User enters a valid email address and/or password incorrectly
-And clicks “Sign In”
+And clicks "Sign In"
-Then the User is presented with an error message
+Then the User is presented with an error message.

 ###### Scenario: User attempts to sign in, but does not have an account
 Given the User is viewing the sign in page
 And the User does not have an account
-When the User clicks “sign up here”
+When the User clicks "sign up here"
-Then the User is directed to the sign up: step 1 page
+Then the User is directed to the sign up: step 1 page.

 ##### Sign Up

 ###### Scenario: User wants to sign up for a Public Sector Buyer account
 Given the User is viewing the sign up: step 1 page
-When the User clicks “Select” in the Public Sector Buyer card
+When the User clicks "Select" in the Public Sector Buyer card
-Then the User is directed to the sign up: step 2 page for Public Sector Buyers
+Then the User is directed to the sign up: step 2 page for Public Sector Buyers.

 ###### Scenario: User wants to sign up for a Vendor account
 Given the User is viewing the sign up: step 1 page
-When the User clicks “Select” in the Vendor card
+When the User clicks "Select" in the Vendor card
-Then the User is directed to the sign up: step 2 page for Vendors
+Then the User is directed to the sign up: step 2 page for Vendors.

 ###### Scenario: User supplies valid email address and password (and password confirmation) when signing up for a Public Sector Buyer account
 Given the User is viewing the sign up: step 2 page for Public Sector Buyers
 When the User enters a valid email address and password (and password confirmation) correctly
-And clicks “Next”
+And clicks "Next"
-Then the User is directed to the sign up: step 3 page for Public Sector Buyers
+Then the User is directed to the sign up: step 3 page for Public Sector Buyers.

 ###### Scenario: User supplies email address already associated with a Public Sector Buyer account when signing up for a Public Sector Buyer account
 Given the User is viewing the sign up: step 2 page for Public Sector Buyers
 And the User has an active account
 When the User enters a valid email address and password (and password confirmation) correctly
-And clicks “Next”
+And clicks "Next"
-Then the User is directed to the sign up: step 3 page for Public Sector Buyers
+Then the User is directed to the sign up: step 3 page for Public Sector Buyers.

 ###### Scenario: User supplies email address already associated with a Public Sector Buyer account and has completed the registration process
 Given the User is viewing the sign up: step 4 page for Public Sector Buyers
 And the User has an active account
-When the User clicks “Create Account”
+When the User clicks "Create Account"
 Then the User is redirected to the sign up: step 2 page for Public Sector Buyers
-And the User is presented with an error message
+And the User is presented with an error message.

 ###### Scenario: User supplies an invalid email address when signing up for a Public Sector Buyer account
 Given the User is viewing the sign up: step 2 page for Public Sector Buyers
 When the User enters an invalid email address and password (and password confirmation) correctly
-Then the User is presented with an error message, “Please enter a valid email.”
+Then the User is presented with an error message, "Please enter a valid email."

 ###### Scenario: User supplies password confirmation incorrectly when signing up for a Public Sector Buyer account
 Given the User is viewing the sign up: step 2 page for Public Sector Buyers
 When the User enters a valid email address and password but re-enter the password confirmation incorrectly
-Then the User is presented with the error message, “Password confirmation doesn’t match original password.”
+Then the User is presented with the error message, "Password confirmation doesn’t match original password."

 ###### Scenario: User completes step 3 of 4 when signing up for a Public Sector Buyer account
 Given the User is viewing the sign up: step 3 page for Public Sector Buyers
 When the User provides all required information
-And clicks “Next”
+And clicks "Next"
-Then the User is directed to the sign up: step 4 page for Public Sector Buyers
+Then the User is directed to the sign up: step 4 page for Public Sector Buyers.

 ###### Scenario: User completes step 4 of 4 when signing up for a Public Sector Buyer account
 Given the User is viewing the sign up: step 4 page for Public Sector Buyers
 And the User does not already have an account associated with the email address the User has supplied
 When the User provides at least one Industry Sector
 And the User provides at least one Area of Interest
-And clicks “Create Account”
+And clicks "Create Account"
 Then the User is directed to the terms and conditions page
-And the User is sent an email to confirm that the User’s account has been created
+And the User is sent an email to confirm that the User’s account has been created.

 ###### Scenario: User wants to add an Industry Sector when creating a Public Sector Buyer account
 Given the User is viewing the sign up: step 4 page for Public Sector Buyers
-When the User clicks “Add” to add an Industry Sector
+When the User clicks "Add" to add an Industry Sector
-Then an additional Industry Sector dropdown field will appear
+Then an additional Industry Sector dropdown field will appear.

 ###### Scenario: User wants to add an Area of Interest when creating a Public Sector Buyer account
 Given the User is viewing the sign up: step 4 page for Public Sector Buyers
-When the User clicks “Add” to add an Area of Interest
+When the User clicks "Add" to add an Area of Interest
-Then an additional Area of Interest dropdown field will appear
+Then an additional Area of Interest dropdown field will appear.

 ###### Scenario: User wants to remove an Industry Sector when creating a Public Sector Buyer account
 Given the User is viewing the sign up: step 4 page for Public Sector Buyers
 And at least two Industry Sector dropdown fields are present
 When the User clicks the trash can icon next to an Industry Sector dropdown field
-Then the Industry Sector dropdown field is removed
+Then the Industry Sector dropdown field is removed.

 ###### Scenario: User wants to remove an Area of Interest when creating a Public Sector Buyer account
 Given the User is viewing the sign up: step 4 page for Public Sector Buyers
 And at least two Area of Interest dropdown fields are present
 When the User clicks the trash can icon next to an Area of Interest dropdown field
-Then the Area of Interest dropdown field is removed
+Then the Area of Interest dropdown field is removed.

 TO DO: VENDOR SIGN UP, PROGRAM STAFF SIGN UP